 Red flags may indicate there’s a fraudulent transaction taking place; they don’t guarantee a fraud but should raise suspicion.
 Watch out if:

-Foreclosure Fraud: This type of fraud often targets vulnerable, low-income individuals whose homes are in foreclosure, or who are at risk of defaulting on their mortgage.
+Foreclosure Fraud: This type of fraud often targets vulnerable, individuals with low or no income whose homes are in foreclosure, or who are at risk of defaulting on their mortgage.
 It happens when:

 Fraud For Profit: Fraud for profit typically involves a number of individuals who work together to artificially inflate the price of a home or get mortgage funds for non-existent homes.